 Retrieval practice using the look-cover- write-check technique, when done in regular small chunks, is one of the best ways students can learn relevant knowledge over time.
 Our students will be given a knowledge organiser for every subject.
 These will show the exact facts, dates, events, characters, concepts and precise definitions that we need them to remember for that topic.
 Securing this knowledge base will allow students to develop their skills of understanding, analysis and evaluation in lessons more effectively.

-Additionally parents can support their son/daughter with this homework method by practice quizzing key facts, dates and definitions.
+Additionally parents can support their son/daughter with this Wider Learning method by practice quizzing key facts, dates and definitions.